tophtucker/bates/README.md

 The contemporary front-end stack and build pipeline is a very opinionated place, with lots of choices for a lot of different setups. **Bates is here to help automate a specific set of choices for React front-end projects.**

-Bates work together with the following code style and architecture: [code style](docs/style.md).
-The main part of it are the commit messages format, the folder structure, the inlined styles and the data flow without flux libraries.

-There're two main entry points on the code that Bates helps to handle:
-- The *site* entry point (main.js), and
-- The *package* entry point (index.js).

-The site is transpiled, served and hot-reloaded during development; and can be bundled and minified before deployment.
-The /src can be transpiled to a /lib folder and released to be consumed by other React projects, it can also be bundled for distribution directly on browsers.
-The site can also be used as a dev playground of on React component library projects.

 ## Quick start

 ```sh